-The new revised course brings a major update and a complete change of PADI CD and IDC Staff materials.
-The update on Malta and Gozo is the 01st February 2020.
+The newly revised course brings a major update and a complete change of PADI CD and IDC Staff materials.
+The update on Malta and Gozo is the 01st of February 2020.

 What is the reason behind such a huge change?

 The most important reason is that we are now living in a digital age.
 Most people have access to the internet around the world, even very remote areas.
 People are using devices such as smartphones, iPads or tablets to access the internet.
 The digital age is one reason for a huge change, but the environment is also a crucial factor too.
 This move allows us to move away from hard copy paper manuals.

 If you join the upcoming new, revised PADI IDC Course update you will gain access to the PADI IDC Digital Crewpak.
 Included in the crewpak is the PADI eLearning program.
 This makes learning easier, all devices supported, and the program is very eco-friendly!
 The new program allows candidates to start preparing for the IDC immediately when they sign up for your course.
 PADI Platinum Course Directors will be able to track their students and help them even before they arrive!
 Let us take a look at some major adjustments below:

 - Candidates complete their IDC knowledge development online or offline using a computer or mobile device.

 - Course Directors can track candidate progress and view scores to ensure candidates stay on schedule.